edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 3. Individual rules in your security group can be modified

 4. Any changes you make to the security group are applied immediately

+# Security Group Rules

+## Rule Composition
+1. Type A type is a predefined protocol and port combination
+2. Protocol, rules define the protocol of the traffic, e.g.
+- TCP(Transmission control protocol )
+- UDP(User Datagram Protocol)
+- ICMP(Internet Control Message Protocol)
+3. Port Range, specifies which ports are allowed as part of the rule